fredlcore/BSB-LAN/docs/fr/testimonials.md

 ---

 <B><I>Just WOW!
-It is incredible how fast I received it aus you.
+It is incredible how fast I received it from you.
 I was overwhelmed by the amount of information it is supplying.
 I must say you did something awesome and I already shared the project in local forums.</B></I>
 *Jan de la Republique tchèque*

+---

+<B><I>It is amazing that I was able to turn my old heating controller into such a perfectly monitored system and integrate everything into my home automation.
+I am genuinely thrilled with the result - this is fantastic!</I></B>
+*Vlastimil de la Republique tchèque*

 ---